-Development of man depends upon the extent he uses language and literature.
+literature.
 Language Education helps in the development of personality.
 It provides opportunities for creative expression, imparts information and aesthetic experience.
 The dynamism of personality has much to do with the effective use of language.
 From the above statements it is clear that language plays an important role in education.
 The aim of education is the adjustment in life and language is the most useful tool to achieve it.

 It has been rightly said that language is an autobiography of man.
 In every walk of life, a man feels an utmost need of language.
 Nothing can be done without an adequate mastery over the language-oral as well as written.
 Language plays a vital role in studying any subject.
-The entire progress of nation depends very much upon the general achievement in language as it provides an adequate and effective instrument of communication.
+The progress of a nation depends very much upon the general achievement in language as it provides an adequate and effective instrument of communication.
 In school curriculum also language plays a vital role.